Franchise and Multi-unit Focus

 Competition for the customer is more intense than ever.
 One of the most important things we do is help brands improve marketing, particularly digital marketing.
-Building best-in-class capabilities to drive customers in the door while optimizing return on marketing contribution give our brands a distinct competitive advantage.
+Building high-quality capabilities to drive customers in the door while optimizing return on marketing contribution give our brands a distinct competitive advantage.

 The Princeton CouncilTM

 Princeton has assembled a highly experienced cadre of franchise and multi-unit executives across industries and functional areas.
 These hand-picked members of The Princeton CouncilTM have deep personal networks and can help in various ways, including as part-time resources at a company, board members, or simply acting as a sounding board to management.
-They are leaders with exceptional track records of achievement and can be excellent resources for our partner companies.
+They are leaders with successful track records of achievement and can be useful resources for our partner companies.